 Dan Quinn wants the city of Atlanta to “bring the juice” Thursday night.

 Don’t believe him?
-Just take a look at a typed letter that was signed by the second-year head coach and posted on Twitter Wednesday morning; excusing all Falcons fans from work, or at least giving the option to do their jobs from home, the following day.
+Just take a look at a typed letter that was signed by the third-year head coach and posted on Twitter Wednesday morning; excusing all Falcons fans from work, or at least giving the option to do their jobs from home, the following day.

 “We love the energy and juice you all bring on game day!
 Here’s your note for Friday,” Quinn wrote in a Twitter post attached with to the letter.
 “We cannot wait to be in front of you as the battle for the division is at hand! #InBrotherhood.”